cloudfoundry/cf-networking-onboarding/routes.prolific.md

 1. ✨ The GoRouter keeps a mapping of routes -> ip:ports in a routes table, which is consulted when someone curls the route.

 ## How
-The following stories will look at how many components (CAPI, Diego BBS, Route Emitter, Nats, GoRouter, DNAT Rules, Envoy) work together to make routes work.
+The following stories will look at how many components (Cloud Controller, Diego BBS, Route Emitter, Nats, GoRouter, DNAT Rules, Envoy) work together to make routes work.

 0. 🤔 Step through steps above and follow along on [the HTTP Routing section of this diagram](https://realtimeboard.com/app/board/o9J_kyWPVPM=/).